Motion Planning for Variable Topology Trusses: Reconfiguration and Locomotion: Test Scenarios

-With our topology reconfiguration planning algorithm (Algorithm~\ref{alg:topology}), one pair of \texttt{Split} and \texttt{Merge} actions is sufficient. $v_5$ is moved to a new location , then split into a pair of nodes ($v^\prime_5$ and $v''_5$) so that both of these two newly generated nodes can navigate to $\mathcal{C}_{\mathrm{free}}^{v_5}(q_g^{v_5})$ and merge into a single node.
+With our topology reconfiguration planning algorithm (Algorithm~\ref{alg:topology}), one pair of \texttt{Split} and \texttt{Merge} actions is sufficient. $v_5$ is moved to a new location, then split into a pair of nodes ($v^\prime_5$ and $v''_5$) so that both of these two newly generated nodes can navigate to $\mathcal{C}_{\mathrm{free}}^{v_5}(q_g^{v_5})$ and merge into a single node.
 Then the geometry motion planning is used to plan the motions of $v^\prime_5$ and $v''_5$ and control them to the target positions for merging.
 Finally, merge them back to an individual node and then move the node to $q_g^{v_5}$.
-The detailed process is shown in Figure~\ref{fig:topology-reconfig-process}.
-The minimum length ($L_{\min}$) and the maximum length ($L_{\max}$) of all moving edge modules, the minimum angle between every pair of edge modules ($\theta_{\min}$), and the motion manipulability ($\mu$) are shown in Figure~\ref{fig:topology-test1-data}.
+The detailed process is shown in Fig.~\ref{fig:topology-reconfig-process}.
+The minimum length ($L_{\min}$) and the maximum length ($L_{\max}$) of all moving edge modules, the minimum angle between every pair of edge modules ($\theta_{\min}$), and the motion manipulability ($\mu$) are shown in Fig.~\ref{fig:topology-test1-data}.

 This motion task has been solved in~\cite{Liu-vtt-planning-iros-2019} with the graph search algorithm exploring 8146 VTT configurations with a more complex action model in order to find a valid sequence of motion actions.
-With the proposed framework, the free space of $v_5$ is partitioned into 53 enclosed subspaces and it takes on average only \SI{43.090}{s} to solve this motion task with a standard deviation of \SI{4.424}{s} in 1000 trails, including the enclosed subspace computation, topology reconfiguration planning and two-node geometry reconfiguration planning, and the success rate is 100\%.
+With the proposed framework, the free space of $v_5$ is partitioned into 53 enclosed subspaces and it takes on average \SI{56.61}{s} to solve this motion task when using the first transition model with a standard deviation of \SI{5.65}{s} in 1000 trials, including the enclosed subspace computation, topology reconfiguration planning, and two-node geometry reconfiguration planning, and the success rate is 100\%.
+In these trials, the maximum planning time is \SI{77.88}{s} and the minimum is \SI{38.97}{s}.
+With the transition model based on the group free space, the average planning time for 1000 trials can be as fast as \SI{21.99}{s} with a standard deviation of \SI{0.67}{s}, and the success rate is 100\%.
+In these trials, the maximum planning time is \SI{24.01}{s} and the minimum is \SI{24.45}{s}.